tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/learning.md

   * Immerse yourself in the culture.
   * Read something every day.
   * Ruby Rogues and Ruby Weekly.
+  * The dark side: Dissecting a book vs drinking from a fire hydrant
   * Diagram: Developer spectrum.
 Hammer-user all the way to shiny-object

 * Week 4